tableau/mobile-app-bootstrap-objc/README.md

 # Future Plans

 * Address the Limitations above

-* Show how WkWebView could be used instead of UIWebView, for better visualization and memory performance.

 * Anything else you'd like to see?
 Please get in touch with us through the [Tableau Developer Community](developer.tableau.com)!